 - the date and amount of each deposit made to the clients’ account, including an indication of the purpose of the deposit and the client on whose behalf the deposit is made;

-- statements of services and copies of invoices or accounts rendered in relation to the account.
+- copies of invoices or accounts rendered in relation to the account.

 - The Service Provider agrees to keep securely and in a way which will ensure confidentiality all records, Product and Material provided by, or on behalf of, the Client or paid for by, or on behalf of the Client until the earlier of

 - 7 years after the date of the last action on the file for the Client; or